 Iron also helps produce collagen, which is essentially the glue holding our skin cells together,

-This is the reason that many dermatologists recommend taking extra Iron supplements if you are struggling with acne.
+This is the reason that many dermatologists recommend taking extra iron supplements [Amazon] if you are struggling with acne.
 However, it is essential to note there isn’t solid evidence linking low iron levels directly to acne outbreaks.

 Iron’s Role in Collagen